Pedalling will always be a hot topic. Melanie Spanswick gives some advice on how not to over-pedal.

 This may be done away from the keyboard at first, hearing a work in your head, and then being able to decide where the sustaining pedal might ‘add’ to the sound of a particular passage.
 Too much pedal can result in unclear harmony and obscured passagework.
 You may need to experiment widely for the desired effect, and become accustomed to releasing the pedal much more often than previously.

 3. The amount of pedal necessary in any piece will change depending on the piano and a venue’s acoustic

-Therefore assume an open mind when deciding how long to keep the pedal depressed in a particular bar or passage.
-It can even be a good idea to incorporate use of the pedal in different ways during practice sessions, with the foot depressed for a fraction longer (or perhaps, shorter) than marked on the score.
+Therefore, assume an open mind when deciding how long to keep the pedal depressed in a particular bar or passage.
+It can even be a good idea to incorporate the use of the pedal in different ways during practice sessions, with the foot depressed for a fraction longer (or perhaps, shorter) than marked on the score.
 Again, let your ear be the guide.

 4. Another beneficial skill is the use of partial pedalling

 Half-pedalling, half-damping, and flutter (surface or vibrato) pedalling all involve the similar technique of only depressing the pedal, and therefore the foot, a fraction, sometimes as little as an eighth of an inch (depending on the piano).
 Flutter pedalling is the most widely used, where the foot rapidly oscillates up and down, constantly clearing the sound.
 The art of using this technique will involve engaging the pedal quietly, literally shaking the foot, avoiding any damper noise.
 Such application will be dependent on the style of music and your ear.

 5. Occasionally, the sustaining pedal can be replaced by finger pedalling